-The uppers of these sandals are made from washable and quick drying polyester.
+The uppers of CAMEL CROWN Men’s Waterproof Hiking Sandals are made from washable and quick drying polyester.
 They are also waterproof, so you can safely wear them in water.

 What’s great about these is that they’re anti-slip on the inside and on the outside.
 The footbed features non-slip massage texture, which helps keep you stable if you’re walking through water.
 And the outsole is made from anti-slip rubber, with lots of multidirectional lugs.